-There are 75 different chlorinated dioxins, divided into 8 homologues (groups), each with different physical and chemical properties depending on the number and location of chlorine substitution.
-One of the 22 isomers with four chlorine atoms, 2,3,7,8-tetrachlorodibenzo-p-dioxin (2378-TCDD), is of primary concern because of its extreme toxicity in animals, which includes carcinogenicity.
+There are 75 different chlorinated dioxins, divided into 8 homologues (groups), each with different physical and chemical properties depending on the number and location of chlorine atom substitutions.
+One of 22 isomers with four chlorine atoms, 2,3,7,8-tetrachlorodibenzo-p-dioxin (2378-TCDD), is of primary concern because of its extreme toxicity in animals.